Halo's $1M Forever Deal: What the Forever Pricing Actually Includes

 Four reasons Halo introduced fixed-rate licensing:

-Budget predictability: Your CFO wants stable IT costs.
-Multi-year planning demands it.
-Traditional ITSM vendors make this nearly impossible with their annual price increases and complex tier structures.
+Budget predictability: Your CFO wants stable IT costs, and multi-year planning demands it.
+Traditional ITSM vendors make this nearly impossible with annual price increases and complex tier structures.

 Growth flexibility: You shouldn't have to choose between expanding your team and managing software costs.
 That's a false choice that limits organizational agility.